github/docs/content/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file.md

       prefix-development: "pip dev"
       include: "scope"
 ```
-Example:
-Using these preferences, bumping the `requests` library in the `pip` Development dependency group generates a commit message of:
+If you use the same configuration as in the example above, bumping the `requests` library in the `pip` development dependency group will generate a commit message of:

-   pip dev: bump requests from 1.0.0 to 1.0.1
+   'pip dev: bump requests from 1.0.0 to 1.0.1'

 ### `ignore`

 {% data reusables.dependabot.default-dependencies-allow-ignore %}